andronocean/wp2/README.md

 ## Documentation

 Each directory within WP2 comes with its own Markdown-based README.md file to keep documentation current and easily accessible.
-Additionally, the WP2 Wiki module aggregates this documentation into a virtualized format that you can access directly from WordPress.

 Explore the project by visiting each directory and reviewing the corresponding README.md files for detailed insights into every module and feature.

+A more comprehensive and dynamic resource is found in the [Public Wiki](https://wiki.wp2s.com/).

+## Modules

+- **WP2 Core:**
+- **WP2 Wiki:** aggregates this documentation into a virtualized format that you can access directly from WordPress.

 ## Contact